ntozubod/inr-1987/redux/md/out.md

     8 0.-| 2
     8 0.a 7

-Note that '(START)', '3' and '8' are read states since they must read exactly one character (or end-marker) from tape zero.
-States '2', '5', '6' and '7' are write states.
+Note that `(START)`, `3` and `8` are read states since they must read exactly one character (or end-marker) from tape zero.
+States `2`, `5`, `6` and `7` are write states.
 They can only write and the choice is determined.
 Note also that explicit end-markers are introduced.
 The existence of explicit end-markers can confuse some of the operations that use the characterizing language idea.
-End-markers can be deleted by using the '\$' operator.
+End-markers can be deleted by using the `$` operator.
 It removes explicit end-markers from any tape.

 Coercing and Displaying Operators
 =================================